n1nj4sec/pupy/README.md

 [![Join the chat at https://gitter.im/n1nj4sec/pupy](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/n1nj4sec/pupy?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 If some of you want to participate or send me a feedback, don't hesitate :-)

-This project is a personal development, please respect its philosophy don't use it for evil purpose !
+This project is a personal development, please respect its philosophy and don't use it for evil purpose !